datafilter/xyz/blog/25/commit-messages.md

 Meaningful commit messages guidelines:
 * Keep the subject line short and descriptive
-* Focus on the “What” and oly if necessary, the "Why"
+* Focus on the “What” and only if necessary, the "Why"
 * Write in the imperative mood e.g., 'Fix bug' rather than 'Fixed bug'
-* Optionally, reference tasks to:
+* Optionally, reference a task to:
-   * automatically close related tickets
    * provide additional context in the future
+   * related tickets are closed automatically

 ## Git Karma